nayuki/MamIRC/doc/connector.markdown

         PRIMARY KEY(connectionId,sequence)
     );

-In addition to the schema, here are extra notes and semantics about the data format:
+In addition to the schema, here are more notes and semantics about the data format:

 * `connectionId` starts at 0 and increments (with no gaps) for each connection attempt.
 It should fit in a signed int32 for convenience in Java, and negative values are invalid.